ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 **IT STILL DOESN'T WORK**

-However, there's now a lot more happening under the hood.
-The app still doesn't work, but if we run it in Central Mode, and run another device in Peripheral Mode, we should see something like this in the debugger console:
+Despite the apps stil not working, there's now a lot more happening under the hood.
+If we run the app in Central Mode, and run another device in Peripheral Mode, we should see something like this in the debugger console:

     Scanning for Peripherals
     Peripheral Discovered: iPhone Xs Max, RSSI: -34